 I use the powerful tool of polarization to characterize dust grains and magnetic fields!

 Getting to know the looks of dust grains at the various stages of planet formation, and, at the same time, constraining disk evolution by probing for magnetic fields, that's the unique power of polarization.
 However, to achieve this, it is necessary to keep simulations and observations working closely together.
 That is what I am pursuing, currently as Postdoctoral Researcher at Max Planck Institute for Astronomy, Heidelberg, Germany.

-I am interested in polarimetry as a powerful tool to probe protoplanetary disks and star-forming regions.
-In my free time, after I've enjoyed the vast beauty of Chile, I am exploring the far South of Germany, now (↳photos).
+In my free time, after I've enjoyed the vast beauty of Chile, I am now exploring Germany's far South (↳photos).

 On the following pages, I prepared an overview for you about myself and my research.
 Enjoy!

 This applies to our on-hand work and even more so to the community itself.
 Promoting equal opportunities for everyone is essential to me.
 I pursue this as Postdoc Representative, Conflict Coach, and LGBT* Rights Advocate.

 2020 May COVID19-Postponed - Workshop: Protoplanetary Disk Chemodynamics, Potsdam, Germany